saveoursecrets/sdk/doc/overview.md

 to protect the account signing key, provide a single password account sign in flow and to store delegated passwords.
 Delegated passwords are passwords for other folders managed by the account owner.

-The identity vault must only be shared between devices belonging by the account owner.

 ## Device Vault